folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 ## Install the frontend, Folio Stripes

 You have an Okapi instance running, you can proceed to install Stripes.
 Stripes is bundled and deployed on a per tenant basis.

-# Install Stripes and nginx in a Docker container
+Install Stripes and nginx in a Docker container.

+### Configure the docker file and the nginx webserver

 ```
   cd ~/platform-core